Summer Institute for

 During the Fellows Session preceding SIIC, Fellows receive professional development in multicultural team processes based on the practice of Personal Leadership.
 There is a strong emphasis on collaborative learning, and a rare opportunity for diverse individuals with a common interest to explore the role of intercultural communication in their lives.

-During Sessions I and II A, Fellows participate in workshops while also providing logistic and other assistance to the workshop faculty.
-In Session II A, they have the opportunity to discuss design and group process issues with the faculty.
+During Sessions I and II, Fellows participate in workshops while also providing logistic and other assistance to the workshop faculty.
+In Session II, they have the opportunity to discuss design and group process issues with the faculty.
 In addition, Fellows support SIIC in a variety of roles, from helping prepare the campus for the arrival of participants to assisting with the evening programs and social hour.

 Financially, the SIIC Fellows Program represents a significant tuition discount.
-Fellows pay reduced tuition, room, and board for the first week of the Fellows Program as well as for Sessions I and II A.
+Fellows pay reduced tuition, room, and board for the first week of the Fellows Program as well as for Sessions I and II.

-The total cost for Fellows (tuition and room and board for the whole Fellows Program) is $3020.
+The total cost for Fellows (tuition and room and board for the whole Fellows Program) is $TBD.
 Fellows should arrive no later than 6:00 p.m.
-Wednesday evening, July 4, and depart no sooner than Saturday afternoon, July 21.
+Wednesday evening, July 3, and depart no sooner than Saturday afternoon, July 20.
 The application form can be downloaded here.
-The deadline for early acceptance, particularly for international applicants needing visas, is Friday, April 27, 2018.
-Applications will be accepted until Friday, June 8, 2018.
+Applications will be accepted until Friday, March 29, 2019.

 New Interculturalist Program